 The role of an affiliate in the online gambling industry is to direct players from its own website to relevant operators’ pages through affiliate links and CTAs.
 In return, affiliates receive incentives (e.g., a percentage share of revenue, or CPA (cost per action or cost per acquisition)) based on their performances, which is measured by the amount of relevant traffic, conversion, and sales.

 Therefore, in order to become a successful iGaming affiliate, one needs to master the art of creating a killer affiliate marketing copy.
-And the key to crafting such content lies ahead in this article.
+And the key points to crafting such content lies ahead in this video.
 So, what are you waiting for?

 1. Be Honest